Telephone Campaign

 When and where does calling take place?

-The Telephone Campaign is taking place between 17th September and 4th October.
-Calling will take place between 18:30 and 21:15 on weekdays, between 10:00 and 17:00 on Saturdays, and between 15:00 and 20:00 on Sundays.
+The 2025 Telethon is taking place between 16th September and 3rd October.
+The majority of calls will take place between 18:30 and 21:15 on weekdays, between 10:00 and 17:00 on Saturdays, and between 16:00 and 21:00 on Sundays.
 All calls are made by current students or recent leavers, and they are ringing from the Sixties Room in Cowan Court, here in College.

 Why do students apply to be callers?